ebullient/campaign-notes/compendium/groups/Cult of Talos.md

 ---
 # The Cult of Talos
 ![The symbol of Talos](/[assets]/attachments/talos-holy-symbol.jpg#portrait) Members are fervent religious cultists who worship [Talos](#Talos), the Stormlord.
 The cult is led by the priestess [Fheralai Stormsworn](../Fheralai%20Stormsworn.md).

+They aim to put the region at the mercy of the Storm Lord by controlling the flow of resoures through the weekend.
+See [Plans](#Plans).

 **Beliefs**